isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/capability-transfer-programme.md

 permalink: /enterprisejobskills/programmes-and-initiatives/upgrade-skills/capability-transfer-programme/
 ---

+### Acquire and transfer global capabilities from foreign specialists to your local workforce

+The Capability Transfer Programme (CTP) supports organisations in the transfer of global capabilities from foreign specialists to our local workforce.<br><br>Through the CTP, you can acquire deep capabilities and develop cutting-edge expertise in your local workforce to improve business competitiveness.

+---

 ### How you can benefit:

 <ul><li>- Receive funding support to facilitate capability transfer from foreign specialists to your local employees<br></li><li>Acquire new capabilities to develop your local employees and stay competitive</li></ul>